pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/lesson-notes/README.md

 Why did we name our route `/bookmarks`?
 Is there a reason we name our route(s) this way?

-What would happen if we put this code ABOVE in the middleware setup?
+What would happen if we put this code ABOVE the middleware setup?

 ## Setting up The Database